tvestelind/aoc2024/README.md

-# Running tests will show the answers to all parts
+# Running the tests will show the answers to all parts

 ```sh
 bundle install